 - Helping to stabilize your lower body

-Busy little bees, those hip flexors!
-But whether it’s the front, side, or back of your hips giving you trouble, here are six easy yoga moves to help alleviate those tight spots and get you moving (or sitting) again, pain free!
-Be sure to do this routine 2-3 times a week to see results.
+Here are seven hip stretches that are easy yoga moves to help alleviate those tight spots and get you moving, pain-free!
+Be sure to do this routine 2-3 times a week to feel the results.

 2) Keep your back leg long and keep your hips even as you relax your weight through the middle of your hips.